 If the confirmation process of the first hair specimen shows positive, the student may challenge the result by having the collected, second sample tested under the direction of the initial testing company at a different, certified laboratory of the same equivalency, at the student's cost.
-The request for the second sample specimen testing must be made in writing within twenty four (24) hours of the notification of the positive result, or the test will be reported as positive, subject to the MRO's actions stated below.
+The request for the second sample specimen testing must be made in writing within twenty-four (24) hours of the notification of the positive result, or the test will be reported as positive, subject to the MRO's actions stated below.
+A copy of the submission of payment must be submitted to the program director (U.S. mail, whether first class, certified, or otherwise, or FedEx, UPS, wire, or the exact transmittal.)
 If either of the results of the initial or confirmation testing of the second sample show negative, the test will be reported as negative.
 If both the initial and confirmation screenings for the second sample show positive, then a positive result will be reported, subject to the Medical Review Officer's ("MRO") actions stated below.

 For urine testing, a specimen will be collected by split specimen, and placed into two bottles by the collecting agency, bottle A and bottle B, which is sent to a certified lab by proper chain of custody.
 If the testing of the specimen in Bottle A yields a negative result, the test will be reported as negative.
 If the testing of the specimen in Bottle A shows a positive, confirmed result, the student may challenge that result by having Bottle B tested under the direction of the initial testing company at a different, certified laboratory of the same equivalency, at the student's cost.
-The request to test the Bottle B specimen must be made in writing within twenty four (24) hours of the notification of the positive result, or the test will be reported as positive, subject to the MRO's actions stated below.
+The request to test the Bottle B specimen must be made in writing within twenty-four (24) hours of the notification of the positive result, or the test will be reported as positive, subject to the MRO's actions stated below.
+A copy of the submission of payment must be submitted to the program director (U.S. mail, whether first class, certified, or otherwise, or FedEx, UPS, wire, or the exact transmittal.)